Training Tips 0.1

 Typically workout routines run a 40 - 70 minutes and list a bunch of exercise variations done in a sequence much like the routine you have been doing for the last 24 months.

 The same routine done countless times in a row hold little reward in your bodies ability to grow.
-In our most successful workout routines we seen around 16-18% better improvement when the participant focused on a variation of: load, repetition, duration and obviously a variation of compound lifting components.
+In our most successful workout routines, we saw around 16-18% better improvement when the participant focused on a variation of: load, repetition, duration and obviously a variation of compound lifting components.

 Some of the most interesting finds occurred on participants who focused on a particular training regime designed by myself with constant variation in mind.
 The program required 6 days of exercise with an off day/active rest option.